Hardy tool

 Hardy tools, also known as anvil tools or bottom tools, are metalworking tools used in anvils.

+Description

 A hardy has a square shank, which prevents it from rotating when placed in the anvil's hardy hole.
-The term "hardy", used alone, refers to a hot cutting chisel used in the square hole of the anvil.
+The term "hardy", used alone, refers to a cutting chisel used in the square hole of the anvil.
 Other bottom tools are identified by function.
 Typical hardy tools include chisels and bending drifts.
 They are generally used with a matching top tool.

 Different hardy tools are used to form and cut metal.
 The swage is used to make metal a specific cross section, usually round for final use as nails, bolts, rods or rivets.
 The fuller is used to stretch or help bend metal, and make dents and shoulders.
-Many hardy shapes have corresponding hammer like tools with head shapes to help form metal, called top tools, for example a "V"-shaped swage is used with an inverted "V"-shaped hammer like top tool to form iron into an angle shape.
+Many hardy shapes have corresponding hammer like tools with head shapes to help form metal, called top tools, for example a V-shaped swage is used with an inverted V-shaped hammer like top tool to form iron into an angle shape.